pandorabots-admin/docs/pages/faq.md

 **What AIML Libraries are available?**

-Pandorabots offers free, open source libraries (like Rosie, ALICE, and Base Bot) in addition to premium libraries and modules (like the Mitsuku Module) available for an additional montly fee.
+Pandorabots offers free, open source libraries (like Rosie, ALICE, and Base Bot) in addition to premium libraries and modules available for an additional montly fee.
 Contact us to learn more.

 **What tags are supported in AIML?**